mc4future/Iframe-V1-on-LP/README.md

 <iframe style="position: absolute; height: 100%; border: none" src="https://embedded.wishpondpages.com/lp/[2455192 page number from step 3]/?gallery=true" style="border:0px #ffffff none;" name="gallery" scrolling="yes" frameborder="1" marginheight="0px" marginwidth="0px" height="100%" width="100%" allowfullscreen></iframe>
 ```

+18. Click on `Add Content` and Drag `form` and drop it wherever.
+If you already have form this step is not needed.

+19. Remove all the fields except the submit button

+20. Click on the submit button -> click on `more` and choose `CSS Classes & ID`

+21. write down `hide-this` and click on `Done`

-18. Save the changes and Good luck
+22. Save the changes and Good luck